Update Your Name

 Update Your Name Online

 You can submit changes to your name by filling out a Florida Voter Registration Application, which is available at the above link, or at any of these locations.
 If you cannot obtain a registration form, contact us and we can send you a form by mail.
 Mark the Name Change box on the registration form and indicate your previous name in the appropriate place.
 Also be sure that you sign the form with your new name, not your old one.

 Update Your Address

-If you are moving from one address to another within Brevard County, or from any Florida county into Brevard County, you may use the address change form above to make changes, or contact us in person or by phone.
+If you are moving from one address to another within Brevard County, or from any Florida county into Brevard County, you may use the Florida Online Voter Registration system to make changes or contact us in person or by phone.
 When requesting an address change please give us your full name, registration number (if available), date of birth, Florida Driver License number or Florida ID or last four of your Social Security number, old residence address, old mailing address (if different from the residence address), new residence address and new mailing address (if different from the residence address), and your signature (if in writing).
 This information will assure that we update the correct registration record.
 New voter information cards will be mailed to you a few days after we receive your address change request.

 You may also use a Florida Voter Registration Application or other signed written notice to submit your address change.
 The Voter Registration Application is available online, or at any of these locations.